EVOO – how to get the real deal

 - Fat is one of our body’s structural and metabolic building blocks – you’re made of it (at least partly), you need it for your body to function properly, and many health experts are now prescribing more of it for weight loss.

 - Fat makes up nearly 60% of your brain.
-It creates the protective barrier for all of your trillions of cells.
-It is essential in the production of hormones.
-It helps with the absorption of nutrients, protects your DNA and supports healthy longevity.
+It creates a protective barrier for all of your trillions of cells.
+It’s essential in the production of hormones, helps with the absorption of nutrients, protects your DNA, and supports healthy longevity.

-- Fat gives you shiny hair and healthy skin, helps to maintain body temperature and protects your vital organs among many other things.
+- Fat gives you shiny hair and healthy skin, helps to maintain your body temperature, and protects your vital organs.

 - Fat doesn’t make you fat – sugar does.

-And one more thing: Not all oils are equal.
-Chemically processed seed oils (corn, cottonseed, soybean, safflower, etc.), unlike olive oil, are highly processed and should be avoided as they have been linked to inflammation and chronic disease.
+And one more thing . . .
+Not all oils are equal.
+Seed oils (corn, cottonseed, soybean, safflower, etc.), unlike olive oil, are highly processed and should be avoided as they have been linked to inflammation and chronic disease.

 Olive oil has unique properties and 9 categories of “polyphenols”, aka protective antioxidants.
 Just think of them as your natural body armor.